 Ingram Micro's primary competitors include large U.S.-based international distributors such as Merisel, Tech Data, and Arrow Electronics (a worldwide industrial electronics distributor), as well as national distributors such as AmeriQuest Technologies (majority owned by Computer 2000), Handleman, Navarre, and Avnet.
 Ingram Alliance's principal competitors include such master resellers as Intelligent Electronics (although the Company has agreed to purchase the master reseller business of IE), MicroAge, Datago, InaCom, and Tech Data Elect, a division of Tech Data.
 Ingram Micro competes internationally with a variety of national and regional distributors.
-European competitors include international distributors such as Computer 2000 (owned by German conglomerate Viag AG), CHS Electronics, and Softmart/Tech Data, and several local and regional distributors, including Actebis, Scribona, Microtech and Macrotron.
+European competitors include international distributors, and Softmart/Tech Data, and several local and regional distributors, including Actebis, Scribona, Microtech and Macrotron.
 In Canada, Ingram Micro competes with Merisel, Globelle, Beamscope, and Tech Data.
-Ingram Dicom is the leading distributor in Mexico, competing with such companies as MPS, CHS Electronics, Intertec, and Dataflux.
+Ingram Micro is the leading distributor in Mexico, competing with such companies as MPS, CHS Electronics, Intertec, and Dataflux.
 In the Asia Pacific market, Ingram Micro faces both regional and local competitors, of whom the largest is Tech Pacific, a subsidiary of First Pacific Holdings, which operates in more than five Asia Pacific markets.